How to resolve blue screen

 Quote

-A device driver problem has caused the system to pause indefinitely (hang).
+the system to pause indefinitely (hang).
 Typically, this is caused by

 a display driver waiting for the video hardware to enter an idle state.
 This might indicate a hardware problem